 ASIA'S DAY: Japan's benchmark Nikkei 225 index dipped 0.3 percent to 22,694.45 while South Korea's Kospi gave up earlier gains to end 0.5 percent lower at 2,469.48.
 Hong Kong's Hang Seng slipped 0.2 percent to 29,166.38 and the Shanghai Composite lost 0.3 percent to 3,292.44.
 Australia's S&P/ASX 200 shed 0.2 percent to 6,011.30.
 Taiwan's benchmark rose and Southeast Asian indexes were mostly higher.

 CURRENCIES: The dollar rose to 112.84 Japanese yen from 112.54 yen late Tuesday.
 The euro slipped to $1.1822 from $1.1826.

-ENERGY: Oil futures recovered after an early slide.
-Benchmark U.S. crude was up 22 cents to $51.51 a barrel on the New York Mercantile Exchange.
-Brent crude, used to price international oils, added 41 cents to $57.64 a barrel in London.
+ENERGY: Oil futures rebounded.
+Benchmark U.S. crude rose 11 cents to $56.71 a barrel in electronic trading on the New York Mercantile Exchange.
+The contract fell 54 cents to settle at $56.60 per barrel on Wednesday.
+Brent crude, used to price international oils, added 38 cents to $62.82 per barrel in London.